Learning how to breastfeed.

 We also offer a free Breastfeeding Support Group, which meets the first and third Wednesday of every month at 10am in the Lifestyle Health & Fitness Center.
 Our comprehensive Lactation Store, staffed by an International Board Certified Lactation Consultant, and offering nursing garments, pillows, carriers and more, is also located in the Lifestyle Health & Fitness Center.

-Karla L. Johnson is a registered nurse and International Board Certified Lactation Consultant.
-She has more than 33 years of experience working with new moms, including as a labor and delivery nurse.
+Jessica Williams is a Licensed Practical Nurse and International Board Certified Lactation Consultant.
+She has more than 12 years of experience working with new moms, including as a Mother Baby Nurse and an IBCLC.